 Open API (Open Application Programming Interface) allows the bank to open up its internal IT systems and data for programmatic access by third-party service providers (TSPs) authorised by the bank to offer unique products and create new customer experience.
 Through Open API, TSPs can obtain, apply and aggregate these data with banking services into their platforms.
 For instance, users may compare deposit or foreign currency exchange rates using the same platform.
 Open API can better integrate banking and non-banking services, such as travelling or dining, facilitating innovation and improving customer experience.

-Currently, we have already implemented Phases I and II of Open API.
-That means you can enquire about the bank’s product and service information and submit an application through a TSP's platform.
-The delivery timeline of Phases III and IV, account information and transactions, is to be announced.
+Currently, we have already implemented Phases I to IV of Open API.
+That means you can enquire and use the bank’s product and service through a designated TSP's platform.

 You can rest assured that the bank will never use Open API to share your personal details or your account information without your consent.
 Additionally, your banking credentials including e-Banking usernames, passwords, security code, etc. will not be shared with TSPs at all.

 First, you should check to see whether the TSP and its product / service in partnership with Hang Seng Bank are listed on our partnership list.

 When you choose to use its product / service, be aware that the TSP may or may not have the same privacy standards and data storage standards as the bank.
 You should ensure that you have read the TSP’s service agreement and are aware of the information it requests and the permissions you are granting to it to use that information.

 Disclosing to or allowing any third party to acquire or use your banking credentials, such as your e-Banking username, password, security code and other account information could expose you to various risks, including increased chances of unauthorised transactions and personal data leakage.
 You should understand the scope of the permission you are granting and these associated risks, before disclosing your banking credentials to others, and be prepared to bear full financial responsibility.